Dismissal and Detriments | Industrial Action | Paris Smith Skip to content

 The effect of both the limited time frames surrounding dismissal and the lack of protections in relation to detriments falling short of dismissal are such that employees may feel less empowered to exercise their right to take industrial action, for fear of repercussions.

-What will change?
+What has and will change?

-In October 2026: The right for employees not to be subjected to a detriment ‘for the sole or main purpose’ of ‘preventing’, ‘deterring’, or ‘penalising’ a worker taking protected industrial action is expected to come into force.
+The right for employees not to be subjected to a detriment ‘for the sole or main purpose’ of ‘preventing’, ‘deterring’, or ‘penalising’ a worker taking protected industrial action is expected to come into force.

 What does this mean?

-The proposed changes significantly increase the protections afforded to employees taking, or thinking of taking, industrial action.
-These changes will give employees greater confidence in their ability to do so without facing negative repercussions from their employers.
+The changes significantly increase the protections afforded to employees taking, or thinking of taking, industrial action.
+These changes give employees greater confidence in their ability to do so without facing negative repercussions from their employers.

 The increased protection for employees creates an increased risk of litigation, even where an employer has taken legitimate disciplinary action against employees who have previously taken part in strikes.